k8-mb/k8-mb.github.io/_posts/2018-06-15-meeting-fourreal.md

 estimation, since I prefer a glued solution.
-The more I ask for precise information, the more Mr. Andreas "[Lionel Hutz][hutz]" Klugsberger insists that the parquet we ordered is not what we want, and the one he propose is better.
+The more I ask for precise information, the more Mr. Andreas "[Lionel Hutz][hutz]" Klugsberger insists that the parquet we ordered is not what we want, and the one he proposes is better.

-Interestingly, I and my wife ordered the parquet on 28.05.2016, in the shop indicated to us by Mr. Unger, and we brought immediately the specifications to him.
-However, we had to wait for the delivery, to understand that something is wrong.
-It is pretty interesting that fourreal didn't bother to check until this point, considering the § 4 of the purchase contract:
+Interestingly, I and my wife ordered the parquet the 28th of May 2016, in the shop indicated to us by Mr. Unger, and we brought immediately the specifications to him.
+However, we had to wait for the delivery, to understand that something is wrong.  fourreal didn't bother to check until this point, in spite of the § 4 of the purchase contract:

 > Der Verkäufer ist bemüht, die Bauleistungen bis zum 31.07.2016
 > fertigzustellen

-that is, the seller will try to deliver for the 30 July, even if the contractual obligations is for the first of October.
+that is: the seller will try to deliver for the 30 July, even if the contractual obligations is for the first of October.

-The following day, Mr. Unger send an SMS (yes, an SMS!) to my wife, in which he says that the additional cost for the layering of the parquet amount to € 3493.
-So, we come back to the parquet shop, and verify that the parquet we choose is not _massiv-parkett_, but is _schiffsböden_.
+The following day, Mr. Unger send an SMS (yes, an SMS!) to my wife, in which he says that the additional costs for the layering of the parquet amount to € 3493.
+So, we come back to the parquet shop.
+We verify that the parquet we choose is not _massiv-parkett_, but is _schiffsböden_.
 The specific one we choose can not be installed as _dielen_, but it need to be glued.
-We choose it by purpose, because it is less noisy.
+We choose it on purpose, because it is less noisy.

-We also procure ourselves a list of companies that could proceed with the installation of the parquet.
+We also obtain a list of companies that could proceed with the installation of the parquet.
 We call Mr. Unger asking him to keep the material, because we are considering hiring another company to proceed with the installation.
 Mr. Unger immediately calls us for a meeting, the very same day (23th August 2016).
 In the meeting is present Mr. Klugsberger, that tell us that it would be possible to call another company, but it would have some complications: namely the need to track the liability of each company that works on the site.

 In order to avoid such complication he makes us an offer: fourreal will install the parquet we choose, up to 36 €/m² and we will pay the difference to the total cost, that, according to Mr. Unger is 40 €/m².
 We agreed to pay 4 €/m², for a total amount of € 280.
-Mr. Klugsberger shows us the contract of Mr. Unger, with the _parkett-dielen_ wording and explain us the differences between _floating_ and _glued_ installations.
+They show us the contract of Mr. Unger, with the _parkett-dielen_ wording.

 In the very same meeting, Mr. Klugsberger tell us that the parquet is not a good choice for the step we will have in the entrance door.

 These steps are been added to our contract at the last minute.
-He proposed a covering of solid wood, and showed us some pictures from his laptop.
+He proposed a covering of solid wood, and showed us some pictures on his laptop.
 We ask for documentation and prices, and Mr. Klugsberger promise that Mr. Unger would have sent to us a written offer for the parquet and the covering of the steps.